 Q. Why didn’t I get my first choice accommodation?

-A. We always endeavor to allocate students their first choice, but unfortunately, we are unable to guarantee to do so demand always exceeds supply making it difficult at time of allocation.
+A. We always endeavour to allocate students their first choice, but unfortunately, we are unable to guarantee to do so demand always exceeds supply making it difficult at time of allocation.

 Q. Can I cancel my accommodation and get a refund?